anhmolt/sdk-nrfxlib/nrf_modem/doc/sockets/socket_options_func.rst

    Enable ICMP echo replies on IPv6.
    The option value is an integer, a ``0`` value disables echo replies on IPv6.
    Default value is ``1`` (ON).

+NRF_SO_IPV6_DELAYED_ADDR_REFRESH
+   By default, if the lifetime of an IPv6 address expires during power saving mode (PSM), the device will wake up solely to refresh the address.
+   With this socket option enabled, the IPv6 address refresh is delayed until the next time the device wakes up from PSM or eDRX sleep.
+   Avoiding unnecessary wake up and optimizing the power usage.
+   The option value is an integer, a ``1`` value enables delayed IPv6 address refresh on IPv6.
+   Default value is ``0`` (OFF).

 NRF_SO_TCP_SRV_SESSTIMEO
    Configure the TCP server session inactivity timeout for a socket.